axios/axios-docs/posts/en/interceptors.md

 axios.interceptors.request.eject(myInterceptor);
 ```

-You can add interceptors to a custom instance of axios.
+You can add interceptors to a custom instance of `axios`.

 ```js
 const instance = axios.create();